ALOPECIA AREATA and AYURVEDIC MEDICINE: Treating female hair loss with Panchakarma.

 by Jay Stafford.

 In January of 2019, my wife Shelby and I went to India for a Panchakarma.
 If you don’t know what that is, that’s okay, I will attempt to explain it here.
-I’ll tell you about our journey and share excerpts from our journals we kept during our stay.
+I’ll tell you about our journey and share excerpts from Shelby’s journal she kept during our stay.
 The main things that I want to share on this blog post is that 1) The Panchakarma worked 2) why I believe it worked 3) Shelby’s experience.
 Ayurveda is a very beautiful and intricate medical practice.
 It can also be quite daunting to grasp.
-But, there are a couple of key concepts to keep in mind: The purpose of Ayurveda is to bring the body into harmony with itself and nature.
-Or more medically, into homeostasis.
-When there is a “dis-ease” in the mind or body, Ayurveda says there are three general actions to take: 1) Remove that aspect which is causing the dis-ease 3) change the environment in which the disease exists.
-A Panchakarma changes our internal environment.
+But, there are a couple of key concepts to keep in mind: The purpose of Ayurveda is to bring the body into harmony with itself and nature, or medically stated, to bring the body to homeostasis.
+When there is a “dis-ease” in the mind or body, Ayurveda says there are three general actions to take: 1) Remove that aspect which is causing the dis-ease 2) change the external environment in which the disease exists.
+3) change the internal environment in which the dis-ease exists.
+A Panchakarma changes both our external and our internal environments.

-Shelby has had alopecia areata since she was twenty-one.
-When we left for India, she was twenty-nine years old, her hair had almost completely fallen out, and every doctor had prescribed the same thing over the course of those 8 years: steroid shots in her scalp with little explanation as to why her immune system was attacking her hair roots.
-We were relieved when our ayurvedic doctor said to her, “We’ve seen this before, we know what to do.”
+While I greatly benefited from the Panchakarma, it was the desire to treat Shelby’s alopecia areata that was the catalyst for us traveling to India.
+Shelby was twenty-one when her hair loss started.
+It was mild at first, but over the years it got worse.
+When we left for India, she was twenty-nine years old and her hair had almost completely fallen out.
+During those eight years, every doctor had prescribed the same thing: steroid shots in her scalp.
+They couldn’t diagnose the cause as to why her immune system was attacking her hair roots.
+One can imagine the relief she felt when our ayurvedic doctor said to her, “We’ve seen this before, we know what to do.”

 Shelby’s treatments consisted of a sattvic diet, internal herbal medicines, and daily external herbal treatments.
 Simply put, she went through a coordinated series of treatments, where the primary actions were either to pacify or purify her aggravated bodily systems.

 Kashaya dhara is a treatment to aid in the opening up of the body’s channels.
-She received many days of this treatment.
+She received many daily treatments of Kashaya Dhara.

 2/2/19: Shelby: I had my ghee treatment this morning – second one.
 Hunger is coming on much sooner than yesterday and so is tiredness.
 At home, if I was tired, I would probably drink caffeine or go to the fridge.
 This is a space to just be held.
 To not have to wonder if I’m taking care of my body correctly.
 Someone else is monitoring that for me and I trust them in the process.
 So I lean into the tiredness and I let myself be still…Jay said that it’s nice to be here to witness his thoughts more.
 That’s because there’s space to witness and let them be, instead of constantly stimulating ourselves.